Floofies/nubango/README.md

 Certain old iTunes versions like v4.x and below are no longer able to download any internet radio stations because they are using bad query strings in their HTTP requests; such old versions fail to download the Kerbango XML they need from the Apple/Kerbango Radio Tuning Service.
 To get things working again, iTunes can be made to communicate with Nubango instead of Kerbango.

-To get iTunes to load radio stations from Nubango, we must perform something akin to a "man-in-the-middle attack" by redirecting iTunes' HTTP requests to a Nubango server (locally or remotely), which can serve a locally-hosted XML station catalog.
+To get iTunes to load radio stations from Nubango you must redirect iTunes' HTTP requests to a Nubango server (locally or remotely), which can serve a locally-hosted XML station catalog.

 ## :construction: *Project Status: Experimental*